-- Acting for the Newmarket Horsemen’s Group in resisting the Earl of Derby’s challenge to the Secretary of State’s refusal of permission for 400 dwellings in Newmarket (with David Elvin QC)
+- Acting for the Newmarket Horsemen’s Group in the statutory challenge to the Secretary of State’s refusal of permission for 400 new homes at Hatchfield Farm, in Newmarket, as well as in the public inquiry which followed the quashing of the decision (with David Elvin QC)

 Luke’s practice includes wider local government law related to land.
-He is currently acting for West Berkshire DC in a major (£125 million) High Court challenge raising issues of s.
+He acted for West Berkshire DC in the High Court in a major (£125 million) High Court challenge raising issues of s.
 123 best value, EU Public Procurement law and the scope of the Aarhus costs regime (with David Elvin QC).
+He regularly advises on public procurement issues associated with the acquisition of land.
 He has advised a number of other clients, including developers and community groups, in respect of the issues arising from public land acquisition (including of surplus NHS land).

-Luke has experience of acting in highways matters, and has appeared at several public inquiries for the modification of definitive highways maps.
+Luke has extensive experience of rights of way law (both public and private), and has appeared at several public inquiries for the modification of definitive highways maps and the diversion of highways (including in National Parks).
 He represented the Ramblers Association in a complex High Court challenge concerning the relationship between the law of prescription, criminal trespass and statutory capacity to dedicate.
 Though led (by George Laurence QC), Luke himself advanced the criminal trespass ground before Dove J.

-Luke is an assistant editor of the Planning Encyclopaedia (with particular responsibility for the chapters on the Use Classes Order and the Control of Advertisements Regulations), and a contributor to “The Aarhus Convention – a Guide for UK Lawyers” (edited by Charles Banner).
+Luke is an assistant editor of the Planning Encyclopaedia (with particular responsibility for the chapters on the Control of Advertisements Regulations), and a contributor to “The Aarhus Convention – a Guide for UK Lawyers” (edited by Charles Banner).

 Rating and Valuation

-Luke’s current caseload ranges across the full spectrum of courts and tribunals, from the Valuation Tribunal to the Supreme Court.
+Luke’s current caseload ranges across the full spectrum of courts and tribunals, from the Valuation Tribunal to the Supreme Court (where he has appeared four times).
 Highlights include:

 - Representing the Rating Surveyors Association and the British Property Federation in the Supreme Court case of Newbigin (VO) v S J & J Monk (with Dan Kolinsky QC)